 EDL 605 Advanced Curriculum and Program Monitoring (Formerly ED 605) 3 CH

-Engages prospective administrators in the investigation of what really matters in a school, the application of concepts and principles for sound curriculum design, and the examination of how a focus on standards and learning for understanding deepens curriculum and assessment work.
+Engages prospective administrators in the investigation of what drives curriculum, the application of concepts and principles for sound curriculum design, and the examination of how a focus on standards and learning for understanding deepens curriculum and assessment work.
 The course involves reading, thought, and discussion on educational research, and study of concrete curricular, instructional, and assessment practices.
 Operating principles obtained from different sources and created by instructor and students will guide the learning in and from the course.

 EDL 626 Assessment & Evaluation of Learning: Qualitative and Quantitative Analysis (Formerly ED 526) 3 CH

-Focuses on the use and interpretation of educational assessment data, and the translation of those data into school improvement plans.
-Current trends and issues, the examination of multiple methods of assessment as well as methods of data systems and data analysis are examined.
-Statistical methods of analyzing and tracking student assessment data, including trend analysis, are utilized.
+Focuses on the interpretation of psycho-educational assessment data, and the translation of those data into instructional plans.
+Current tests as well as methods of data analysis are examined.
+Statistical methods of analyzing and tracking test data, including trend analysis, are utilized.

 EDL 635 Teacher Supervision, Evaluation and Staff Development (Formerly ED 635) 3 CH